Kimmeng007/House-Price-Prediction/README.md

 ---

 ## Notebook
-View the full notebook in the src folder.
+View the full notebook in the house_price_prediction.ipynb file above.

 ---